 Please note, this M.A.R.
 Concentration is separate from the Joint Degree in Religion and Ecology offered in cooperation with the Yale School of the Environment.
 Learn more about the Joint Degree in Religion and Ecology here.

 The concentration in Religion and Ecology is an interdisciplinary program based in the YDS curriculum and draws on faculty resources in biblical studies, ethics, liturgical studies, pastoral care, spirituality, theology, and world religions and ecology.
 It spans the study of eco-theology; eco-spirituality; eco-feminism; theologies of embodiment, place, land, race, and indigeneity; environmental ethics; liturgy and creation; and cosmology and ecology.
-At least fifteen credit hours must be taken in the area of religion and ecology, as well as six credit hours in the School of Forestry & Environmental Studies.
+At least fifteen credit hours must be taken in the area of religion and ecology, as well as six credit hours in the School of the Environment.
 In addition, fifteen credit hours of study in Bible, theology, and/or history are required, with a minimum of three credit hours of each.